Man U v Chelsea, Palace v Burnley

 I’m also going to have to take a radio for listening to the other results, and a piece of paper and a pencil for working out what they all mean.
 Wish me luck.

-2 Responses to “Man U v Chelsea, Palace v Burnley”
+2 thoughts on “Man U v Chelsea, Palace v Burnley

 This has reminded me of the time Palace needed to beat Burnley at home to go up to the top division and my dad didn’t take me.
 He went on his own.
 Oh, the bitter, burning memory.
 I think it was about 1978ish so I was six.